thim81/openapi-format/readme.md

-  --sortFile            The file to specify custom OpenAPI fields ordering      [path] --casingFile          The file to specify casing rules                        [path] --generateFile        The file to specify generate rules                      [path] --filterFile          The file to specify filter rules                        [path]
+  --sortFile            The file to specify custom OpenAPI fields ordering      [path] --casingFile          The file to specify casing rules                        [path] --generateFile        The file to specify generate rules                      [path]
+  --filterFile          The file to specify filter rules                        [path] --overlayFile         The file to specify OpenAPI overlay actions             [path]

   --no-sort             Don't sort the OpenAPI file                          [boolean] --keepComments        Don't remove the comments from the OpenAPI YAML file [boolean]